frskk/admin-dashboard/README.md

-# E-Commerce Dashboard using Next.js 13 App Router, React, Tailwind, Prisma, MySQL
+# E-Commerce Admin and CMS Dashboard

 - Admin dashboard is going to serve as both CMS, Admin and API
 - Control mulitple vendors / stores through this single CMS